brian6484/brian6484.github.io/_posts/spring/2022-10-02-ModelMappererror.md

 ---
 layout: post
-title: Parameter 1 of constructor in Service class required a bean of type 'org.modelmapper.ModelMapper' that could not be found.
+title: Error with ModelMapper and solution - Parameter 1 of constructor in Service class required a bean of type 'org.modelmapper.ModelMapper' that could not be found.
-subtitle: Spring
 category: Spring
 tags:
   - Spring